gaebar/store-management-application/README.md

 - Analytics dashboard for business insights.

 ## Contributing
 Your contributions are welcome!
-If you're interested in improving the Retail Inventory Management System, please feel free to fork the repository and submit a pull request.
+If you're interested in improving the Store Management Application, please feel free to fork the repository and submit a pull request.
 For substantial changes, please open an issue first to discuss what you propose.
 Check out the [Contribution Guidelines](CONTRIBUTING.md) for more details on how to contribute effectively.

 ## License
-The Retail Inventory Management System is made available as open source under the [MIT License](LICENSE.txt), which provides a broad permission to use, modify, and distribute the software.
+The Store Management Application is made available as open source under the [MIT License](LICENSE.txt), which provides a broad permission to use, modify, and distribute the software.